liam-wiltshire/talks/machinelearning/content.md

 ???

+- So, we added some logic to work out what a typical 'good' payment looks like for a given customer
+ - based on the average distance between the good payments in the training data'
-- In reality, we're not going to pick up on every payment, but that's not the target
+- Even based on the numbers above, we're not going to pick up on every payment, but that's not the point
-- If we reduced chargebacks by 20% that would relate to 4,700 payments in 2018 Knowing what you are trying to achieve is important - in our situation avoiding false positives and reducing chargebacks by 30% is a better win than reducing chargebacks by 60% but flagging 30% of legitimate payments
+- If we reduced chargebacks by 20% that would relate to 4,700 payments in 2018, which would be a win in itself
+- Knowing what you are trying to achieve is important - in our situation reducing chargebacks by 30% is a better win than reducing chargebacks by 60% but flagging 30% of legitimate payments

 ---